 DEQ staff will present general and summary information about the process and current state of the development, and DEQ staff may ask the commission for additional direction or feedback on specific proposal elements if appropriate.

-April through June 2018: Final proposals prepared for commissioners
+October 2018: Final proposals prepared for commissioners

-DEQ staff will finalize the proposals and prepare a packet of materials for the commissioners to consider as they prepare to take action in July
+DEQ staff will finalize the proposals and prepare a packet of materials for the commissioners to consider as they prepare to take action in November.